Zhaopudark/PSComputerManagementZp/README.md

 # Introduction

 This customized PowerShell Module, `PSComputerManagementZp`, derives from my scenarios, which can help users configure their Windows PCs easily to realize many useful operations.
-The main features that have supported(opted) or todo(non-opted) are as:
+The main features that have been supported(opted) or remained to do(non-opted) are as:

 - [x] Set system-level proxy.
 - [x] Set shell (process) level proxy.
 - [x] Set/unset environment variables.
 - [x] Format path for both Windows and WSL2.
-- [x] Deal with authorization problems on Windows file system.
+- [x] Deal with authorization problems on the Windows file system.
 - [ ] Set DDNS.
 - [ ] Configure backup settings with backup tools, such as [FreeFileSync](https://freefilesync.org/download.php).

 # Installation
+There are two ways to install this module.

 Make sure your PowerShell version is 7.0 or later.